Meet the Team

 She encourages the children to be kind and be the best version of themselves by taking the time to listen & care for them.
 Outside of school she is happiest when spending time with family and friends and her interests are reading, being at the beach and travelling with her family in tow.

 Carmen's happy place is being surrounded by books!
-She loves the environment at HPP and finds delight in the students and staff.
 Our children really appreciate her knowledge of books and often you'll find them having a chat with her as they discover their next adventure found in the pages of a novel.

 Sarah is currently studying towards a Bachelor of Applied Counselling.
 She thought a school environment as innovative as HPPS, would be the perfect place to amerce herself during her studies.